Fhuu/WTAT/README.md

 Type 'node app.js' to run the app

 If you see 'The server is listening on port number: 3000' then you have successfully build your local server

+This is a group project and I am reponsible for UserController, UserModel, UserRouter, and index.ejs.